tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 Everything else is fair game.
-We technically could use as many of the high bits as we want and build in gigantic amounts of patterns but instead we are going to reserve those high bits for small strings[^escape-hatch].
+We technically could use as many of the high bits as we want and build in gigantic amounts of patterns but instead we are going to limit ourselves to eight kinds of immediates and reserve the high bits for use in those immediates[^escape-hatch].
+For example, in *small strings*.

 [^escape-hatch]: We could have an "escape hatch" where we have one low-bits
     encoding that says "look at the rest of the high bits to figure out what